 Above: Robin at Gifford Pinchot National Forest near Mount Adams, Washington

 Portland is nicely located about 1.5 hours from the coast and 1.5 hours from skiing in another direction.
 And we’re in the middle of a huge winery area.
 We can throw rocks from our house and hit grapes.
 There are hundreds of local craft brewers as well.
 We’ll take the camper, do some wine tasting, get a bottle of wine, and go camping.
 That’s what we did Memorial Day weekend.
 The smaller wineries have open doors during the holidays.
 We also take it skiing.
-With the relatively compact size, and heat, it’s perfect for skiing.
+With its relatively compact size and furnace for heat, it’s perfect for skiing.

 We have two kids, a daughter in Portland and a son who lives in Los Angeles.
 We go back and forth from southern California to see him.
 I’d like to take the rig down the coast to see him, and then turn left into the deserts of the Southwest.
 I’d also like to go to Moab with the rig.